My.EOU Portal Current Students Faculty/Staff

 Apply to EOU and connect with our Admissions and Financial Aid office for awesome support.

 STEP 2: Apply to Special Education Initial Teacher Licensure Program at EOU

 SEITL undergraduate program candidates must earn a passing score on the Oregon Educator Licensure Assessment (ORELA) Special Education Test to qualify for state licensure.
-This test is taken as part of the transition into student teaching near the end of the 4th term program.
-Please follow this link for more information about the test.
+This test is completed near the end of the 4th term of the program as part of the transition into student teaching.

 Assistant Professor, Special Education

 Education Advisor and UG Ed Program Admission Coordinator